 Clothing for all weathers is recommended so waterproofs are essential.
 A full recommended kit list is provided & we are always happy to answer any questions that you may have.

-It is compulsory that you take out adequate insurance to cover against, personal accident, loss of belongings and cancellation cover
+We highly recommend that you take out adequate insurance to cover against, personal accident, loss of belongings and cancellation cover

 What happens at the start of the tour?